 Maximise funding streams for projects that encourage the management and conservation of cultural heritage in open spaces e.g. Heritage Near Me incentives program and environmental trust.

-When upgrading existing or developing new parks and open spaces, identify opportunities for cultural heritage interpretation (where appropriate) and the integration of historic or cultural features in consultation with the Aboriginal community, TSC Heritage Advisor, Tweed Shire's Museum staff and heritage/historical groups.
+When upgrading existing or developing new open spaces, identify opportunities for cultural heritage interpretation (where appropriate) and the integration of historic or cultural features in consultation with the Aboriginal community, Tweed Shire's Museum staff and heritage/historical groups.